Ditch Your Creative Comfort Zone to Level Up Your Street Photography Portraits

 There is one subject above all others in street photos I try to include whenever possible.
 It’s one that can turn okay images into amazing street photography portraits.
 I’m talking, of course, about people.
 Including people in your street photos adds feeling and depth, and it brings the images to life.

 Frequently, during the photography workshops I run, I teach people a skill that has nothing really to do with their camera.
-I teach them how getting outside their comfort zone can add a whole new dimension to their photography.
+I teach them how getting outside their comfort zone can add a whole new dimension to their street-style documentary photography.

 Here are five tips to help you get outside of your comfort zone and elevate your street photography.

 Typically, photographers are reluctant to connect with subjects in their street photography portraits because they are anxious about imposing on people.
 I’ve found that very often the opposite is more of a reality.

 Asking someone if you can make a portrait of them will generally make their day.
 You are paying them special attention.
 You are showing respect to them for asking permission first.
 You are brightening up their world.

 Changing your mindset away from the negative impact you think you’ll have if you ask, will give you confidence.
 Once you begin to practice approaching people it does get easier.
 Developing a consistent style in the way you ask people will increase the number of positive responses you receive.